chawes13/winning-js-framework/README.md

 The data presented on the dashboard is retrieved from the database via a Redux thunk after the application's main component first mounts.
 Given the fluid JavaScript ecosystem, it is entirely possible for a framework to come in or out-of fashion in a relatively short period of time.
 Since framework information is pulled dynamically from the database, the application can easily be extended in the future to add/remove JavaScript frameworks.

 To display the frameworks and their associated data in a sortable table, I used the Semantic UI React library of React Higher-Order Components.
-By default, the table is sorted alphabetically by name in acending order.
+By default, the table is sorted alphabetically by name in ascending order.
 If the user clicks the table header for the column that is currently sorted (indicated by presence of an arrow icon), then the direction of the sort will flip (indicated by the direction of the arrow icon).
 Clicking on another header will by default sort the column in ascending order, which can be changed to descending with another click.
 If more frameworks and data points for comparison were added, this feature could be extended to allow for combined sorting (e.g., sort by name ASC, then stars DESC).

 **Display the 3 most relevant pieces of information.**